-The Conemaugh station is an electric generating facility located on Power Plant Road in New Florence, Pennsylvania.
-The facility utilizes two main boilers (exhausting to a dual-flue stack) which fire coal as the primary fuel and natural gas and/or No.2 fuel oil as an auxiliary fuel during startup.
-Pollution control equipment for the main boilers includes low nitrogen oxide (NOx) burners and selective catalytic reduction (SCR) systems for NOx control, electrostatic precipitators (ESP) for particulate matter control, a sorbent injection system to reduce sulfur trioxide (SO3) emissions, and a flue gas desulfurization (FGD) system to reduce sulfur dioxide (SO2) emissions.
-The FGD system is a wet limestone scrubber with forced oxidation that produces commercial-grade gypsum available for use in wallboard manufacturing.
-The station also has two oil-fired auxiliary boilers which exhaust to a common stack that is separate from the main boilers dual-flue stack; four peaking diesel generators that each exhaust to their own individual stacks.
+The Keystone station is an electric generating facility located on Keystone Drive in Shelocta, Pennsylvania.
+The facility utilizes two main boilers (exhausting to a dual-flue stack) which fire coal as the primary fuel and No. 2 fuel oil as an auxiliary fuel during startup.
+Pollution control equipment for the main boilers includes low nitrogen oxide (NOx) burners and selective catalytic reduction (SCR) systems for NOx control, electrostatic precipitators (ESP) for particulate matter control, and a flue gas desulfurization (FGD) system to reduce sulfur dioxide (SO2) emissions.
+The FGD system is a wet limestone scrubber with forced oxidation that produces commercialgrade gypsum available for use in wallboard manufacturing.
+The station also has two oil-fired auxiliary boilers which exhaust to a common stack that is separate from the main boiler dual-flue stack; four peaking diesel generators that each exhaust to a separate stack; and three emergency diesel generators that exhaust to their own individual stacks.